 You can redeem your property by paying the debt in full (not just the amount you are behind) at any time before the creditor sells or auctions the property.
 You may be charged reasonable costs for the repossession in addition to what you owe.

 What about hiding the property to avoid repossession?

-If you hide the property you are violating the agreement you made with the creditor, which requires you to make the property available upon demand.
+If you hide the property, you are violating your agreement with the creditor, which requires you to make the property available upon demand.
 You could also be subject to criminal charges.
-It is a crime to conceal, remove, or harm property on which there is a lien with the intent to hinder enforcement of the lien.
+It is a crime to conceal, remove or harm property on which there is a lien with the intent to hinder enforcement of the lien.

 How long will the repossession stay on my credit report?

-The repo will stay on your credit report for 7 years.
-Filing bankruptcy may stop repossession and could allow for return of the property if you can make the payments.
+The repo will stay on your credit report for seven years.
+Filing bankruptcy may stop repossession and could allow for the return of the property if you can make the payments.